mohammad-taheri1/Amazing-World-Of-Front-End/README.md

 # Prototype

 ### What is prototype Inheritance?
 Every object has a property called prototype where you can add methods and properties to it.
-When you create another object from this object, the newly created object will automathically inherits the property of parent.
+When you create another object from this object, it will automathically inherits the property of parent.

 But, the inherited properties and methods aren't including in itself.
 Instead, It uses from it's parent prototype properties and methods.